Dagenham Dock railway station

 Dagenham Dock is a National Rail station in the Dagenham Dock neighbourhood of Dagenham in the London Borough of Barking and Dagenham, east London.
 The station is on the Tilbury loop of the London, Tilbury and Southend line, located 10 mi 45 chain down the line from London Fenchurch Street between Barking to the west and Rainham to the east.
 The station was opened in 1908 by the London, Tilbury and Southend Railway.
 The station serves a primarily industrial area adjacent to the River Thames, including the Ford Dagenham site, that is now going through redevelopment as a commercial and residential district.

 Its three-letter station code is DDK and it is in London fare zone 5.
 The station and all trains serving it are currently operated by c2c.
 It is an interchange with the East London Transit bus service.

 History

-The station opened on 1 July 1908 on the original route of the London, Tilbury and Southend Railway, but was not one of the original stations.

-On 18 December 1931, a freight train became divided at Dagenham Dock.
-Due to a signalman's error, a passenger train ran into the rear portion of the freight.
-Two people were killed and several were injured in the incident.
+Early years (1908–1922)

+The railway through Dagenham Dock was opened on 14 April 1854 as part of the London, Tilbury and Southend Railway (LT&SR) main line to Tilbury.
+The railway was separated from the River Thames by Dagenham Marshes and in the 1860s and 1870s there were attempts to establish a dock there.

+These came to nothing and 30 acres of land was bought by Samuel Williams and Co.
+In 1887.
+They drained the marshes and established a deep water jetty on the river as well as a link to the LT&SR east of Chequers Lane level crossing.
+An early station was built 200 yards east of Chequers Lane but this appears never to have opened although trains apparently stopped for local fisherman.
+The company built further jetties along the river and built a rail connected industrial estate.